 For a closed specification, sections will also list the manufacturer and the model numbers of each product used in the project.
 Open specifications will list acceptable substitutes and alternative manufacturers for each product specified.

 Specifications can be daunting.
 Whether it's an engineering spec, or architectural specifications, the specs provide the outline for the project.
-Every building project will need to coordinate multiple teams to complete the finished product.
+Every building project will coordinate multiple teams to complete the finished product.
 Everyone involved needs to be on the same page.
-Specifications make sure that everything is clearly defined, so that the finished building closely follows the initial design.
+Specifications make sure that everything is clearly defined, so that the completed building closely follows the initial design.

 For more on project planning, check out these Newsstand articles about choosing louvers and dampers: